SunJHBill/PCLink/README.md

  Such structure makes it simple to build up an inner network.But about public service......I haven't consider it,though.
  After some torturing time,I finally got to login Github,and I spend quite a long time understanding the functions because my English vocabulary on IT is poor.**Support is welcome!Protocol B and C is on the way.**

- **The version A0.0.1 will be released on 2021-8-24 10:00(Beijing Time).A0.0.0 is once on the schedule,but it's unusable and now abandoned.**
+ **The version A0.0.1 will be released on 2021-8-24 10:00(Beijing Time).A0.0.0 was once on the schedule,but it's unusable and now abandoned.**